SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 ### Image

 In sensenet images can be references.
-In this case the LeadImage field of a Blogpost will be something like this:
+In this case the LeadImage field of a "BlogPost" will be something like this:

 ```json
 "LeadImage": {